Our commitment to equity & diversity

 When we talk of equity and diversity issues in medical education we often draw the link between a diverse profession and better health for a diverse population, as in the paragraph above.
 There are certainly many data that successfully demonstrate this link, but this is only half of the story.
-In the Faculty of Medicine we are concerned with issues of equity and diversity not only because of demonstrated links to population health, but because we seek to eliminate barriers for well-qualified, capable applicants to our programs and let them share in the opportunities and rewards that careers in the health professions can offer.
+In the Faculty of Medicine and Health Sciences we are concerned with issues of equity and diversity not only because of demonstrated links to population health, but because we seek to eliminate barriers for well-qualified, capable applicants to our programs and let them share in the opportunities and rewards that careers in the health professions can offer.
 We feel it is the right thing to do because everyone who graces the doors of our clinics, classrooms, and corridors is entitled to a space that is culturally safe and engaging and tolerant of difference.

 - Faculty of Medicine Office of Social Accountability and Community Engagement (SACE)

 - Faculty of Medicine Indigenous Health Professionals Program

 - Principal's Priorities